Contract Law

 Can I terminate a contract for convenience?

 Only if the contract includes a termination for convenience clause.
-Without it, you can only terminate for cause (breach by the other party).
-Termination for convenience clauses are common in government contracts and long-term service agreements.
-They typically require a notice period and may include termination fees.
+Without it, you can only terminate for cause.
+These clauses typically require a notice period and may include termination fees.
+Under Section 194J of the Income Tax Act 1961, tax at source (TDS) at 10% must be deducted on professional services fees exceeding Rs 30,000 per financial year, failing which the deductor faces interest penalties.

 Related reads: Breach of Contract Remedies ยท How to Draft a Legal Contract ยท Contract Compliance Checklist